cabbruzzese/hrpg/README.md

 ## Special Thanks

-* neoworm for base sprites for Flail and Trident
+* neoworm for base sprites for Flail, Trident, and Firemace
 * gerolf for base sprites for Flail

 # Contributing